minetest/minetest/doc/lua_api.md

     -- If `rotate = false`, the selection box will not rotate with the object itself, remaining fixed to the axes.
     -- If `rotate = true`, it will match the object's rotation and any attachment rotations.
     -- Raycasts use the selection box and object's rotation, but do *not* obey attachment rotations.
-    -- For serverside raycasts to work correctly,
+    -- For server-side raycasts to work correctly,
-    -- the selectionbox should extend at most 5 units in each direction.
+    -- the selection box should extend at most 5 units in each direction.

     pointable = true,